cchamberlain/id-builder/README.markdown

 actions.
 There is a separate watch task for each compile and run task.
 There is only one watcher in your entire project to increase speed and not hit the inodes limit.

+## Planned Features

+### Options

+#### Paths
+It would be a good idea to have root paths configured so other paths may be specified relative to these root paths.
+I'm not sure how to make these paths both configurable and DRY other then putting variables in the paths;

+### Documentation
+At some point it would be good to have an automated documentation facility.
+The documentation would be JavaScript based so Languages that compile to JavaScript should include the documentation in their output.

+### Command Line
+It would be nice to be able to start tasks (and all their dependencies before them) based on a command line interface.

+### Web Interface
+Building on the command line interface, one of the commands could start a webserver hosting a webapplication to manage process instead of having to use the commandline.

+Acting as a "central hub" to your project, it could include code stats, test run stats, complete control over all the processes that are running for your project, running different environments (OTAP), etc.

+### Continuous Integration & Deployment
+Provide integration with CI and CD, allowing you to easily deploy new versions of your code.